-BINDP9/2 - The Yellow Land
+BINDP9/1 - The Yellow Land

-BINDP9/3 - Plough Lane allotments
+BINDP9/2 - Plough Lane allotments

-BINDP9/4 - Ridge & Furrow land within the designated area
+BINDP9/3 - Ridge & Furrow land within the designated area

-Development of these spaces will not be supported.
+Development on these spaces will not be supported other than in very special circumstances.

-9.13.
+9.16.
 Paragraphs 101-103 of the NPPF enable local communities to designate protected Local Green Spaces within their area.
 Local Green Spaces are spaces that are of particular importance to local communities, for example because of their beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of their wildlife.

-- 9.14.
-Local policy for managing development within a designated Local Green Space should be consistent with planning policy for Green Belts. - 9.15.
+- 9.17.
+Local policy for managing development within a designated Local Green Space should be consistent with planning policy for Green Belts. - 9.18.
 In the village survey, local people were asked which green spaces were most important to them.
 Paragraph 102 of NPPF, reproduced in full below, sets out the criteria for designating local green spaces.
 One of these criteria is that the space is "demonstrably special to a local community", the village survey provides a starting point in demonstrating how the local green spaces identified in Policy BINDP8 are demonstrably special to the residents of Bishop's Itchington. - "102.
-The Local Green Space designation should only be used where the green space is: - a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land." - 9.16.
-The green spaces which residents named in the survey are highlighted on the map below (Figure 10). - 9.17.
-The playing field includes an equipped children's play area and a multi-sport hardcourt area which is also floodlit (Figure 11).
+The Local Green Space designation should only be used where the green space is: - a) in reasonably close proximity to the community it serves; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land." - 9.19.
+The green spaces which residents named in the survey are highlighted on the map overleaf (Figure 10).